tiann/epic/README.md

 1. Short method (instruction less 8 bytes on thumb2 or less 16bytes in ARM64) are not supported.
 2. Fully inlined methods are not supported.
-3. Method parameters which contains float/double are not fully test on platform which support hardware float point(armeabi-v7a, arm64-v8a)
-4. arm64 in Android L is not supported.

 Contribute
 ----------